-Samantha Bee set for first 'Full Frontal' since 'c-word' controversy
+Samantha Bee's on-air mea culpa will be 'from the heart'

 "We spent the day wrestling with the repercussions of one bad word, when we all should have spent the day incensed that as a nation we are wrenching children from their parents and treating people legally seeking asylum as criminals," she said, according to a report from IndieWire, who was provided the speech by an unnamed source.

-Related: Samantha Bee 'I do take responsibility when I get it wrong'

-"If we are OK with that then really, who are we?" she added.

-A spokesperson for TBS confirmed to CNN the accuracy of Bee's comments at the event.
+A spokesperson for TBS confirmed to CNN the accuracy of Bee's comments at the Academy event.
 (TBS, like CNN, is owned by Turner, a subsidiary of Time Warner.)

+"If we are OK with that then really, who are we?"
+Bee added.

+Buccini said part of Bee's statements during Wednesday's taping echoed this remark.

 "Full Frontal with Samantha Bee" airs Wednesdays at 10:30 p.m.
 ET on TBS.